JBannwarth/vrpn_logger/README.md

-# indoor_gps
+# vrpn_logger
-Replace a GPS with an embedded PC that gets its pose from a motion capture system
+Log data streamed over VRRPN to csv format

+## To-Do

+Create Windows makefile

 ## Dependencies

 The VRPN library needs to have been installed on your PC.
 It is a cross-platform library and should work on most operating systems.

-### Installing VRPN
+### Installing VRPN on Linux

 First, you need to install the GUI for CMake.